Why Are People Shy?

 Well there was a study out a while ago (I’ve actually linked to it somewhere before but I can’t seem to find the link at the moment) which showed a pattern for shyness to be more prevalent for some people.
 So part of it is down to genetics and some people are born with a higher likelihood for it – but that’s not why people are shy.

 Whether you were born genetically predisposed for shyness or not.
-If you feel shy in situations then it’s because, at some point during your life, you’ve learned that it’s a situation to worry about.
+If you feel shy in situations then it’s because, at some point during your life, you have learned that it’s a situation to worry about.
 You’ve learned it through social learning and the lower levels of your brain just remember that perceived threat and want to get you away from it.

 It seems people commonly assume this happens during your childhood but actually it can affect you at any point during your life.
 I know plenty of people that were complete extroverts as children but became shyer later in life.
 It’s hard to determine exactly it happened because it’s usually slowly over time.